Bounds on charging power of open quantum batteries: Introduction

-In the case of $QB$s, charging is a procedure during which the state of a system is transferred from lower to higher energy levels.
+In the study of the thermodynamic behavior of quantum systems in the context of quantum thermodynamics, the key argument is to derive a consistent formulation for the desired thermodynamic quantities from the acknowledged quantum principles.
+One of the main issues in the thermodynamic characterization of $QB$s is energy deposition referred to as charging process during which the state of a system is transferred from lower to higher energy levels.
 In general, the $QB$ charging protocol is composed of a $QB$ and a charger (energy source), where energy flows from the charger into the battery by establishing an interaction between them.
-In order to study the the thermodynamic behaviour of the charging and the reverse process known as work extraction, in the context of quantum thermodynamics, the main objective is to derive a consistent formulation for the desired thermodynamic quantities from the established quantum principles.
-One of the well-known and essential principles in quantum theory is Heisenberg's uncertainty relation.
-In its practical statement, the uncertainty relation is interpreted as setting a fundamental bound on the intrinsic time scale of any quantum evolution.
-In other words, time-energy uncertainty quantifies how fast a quantum system can evolve. $QB$ Hamiltonian quantifies the amount of energy that can be deposited in the battery.
+Minimizing the charging time and maximizing the associated power are figures of merit.
+The Heisenberg's uncertainty relation as an essential and broadly-used principle in quantum theory, in a practical statement known as quantum speed limit ($QSL$), is interpreted as setting a fundamental bound on the intrinsic time scale of any quantum evolution.
+In other words, time-energy uncertainty quantifies how fast a quantum system can evolve \cite{def-camb}. $QB$ Hamiltonian quantifies the amount of energy that can be deposited in the battery.
 Due to the fact that battery Hamiltonian has finite magnitude, it holds a fundamental bound on the minimum time required to transform a given initial state to a given final state.
-Minimizing the charging time and maximizing the associated power are figures of merit in $QB$s. in the framework of quantum speed limit ($QSL$) and geometry of quantum space, minimized evolution time is obtained when the dynamical trajectory reaches to the \emph{geodesic} path.
+In the framework of $QSL$ and geometry of quantum space, the minimized evolution time is obtained when the dynamical trajectory reaches to the \emph{geodesic} path.
 The geodesic path denotes the shortest length among all physical evolution trajectories between the given initial and final states.
 As the space of quantum states equipped with the proper metric, the geodesic distance can be calculated.
-Here, we will be working with the Bures metric in which the corresponding geodesic distance is known.
+Here, we will be working with the Bures metric in which the corresponding geodesic distance is known\cite{pires}.